 Independent Review By Vigeo Eiris

-Vigeo Eiris’s statement on the sustainability of the Positive Impact Finance assets
+Vigeo Eiris’ statement on the sustainability of the Positive Impact Finance assets

 Vigeo Eiris provides a reasonable level of assurance*on the sustainable credentials of the Positive Impact Finance asset portfolio currently attributed by SGCIB to this product.

-- Composed of Positive Impact Finance assets, which have a positive impact on at least one of the three main sustainable development pillars (environment, social and economic), i.e. climate change mitigation, natural resources preservation and access to education, in line with five United Nations Sustainable Development Goals (the “UN SDGs”), and for which an appropriate management of the potential negative impacts is implemented and not on the basis that they are offset by the positive impacts.
+- Composed of Positive Impact Finance assets, which have a positive impact on at least one of the three main sustainable development pillars (environment, social and economic), i.e. climate change mitigation, natural resources preservation, access to education and access to telecommunications in line with six United Nations Sustainable Development Goals (the “UN SDGs”), and for which an appropriate management of the potential negative impacts is implemented and not on the basis that they are offset by the positive impacts.